AMST 2460 Language in the U.S.

 RUSS 5030 Advanced Russian Grammar: Phonology and Morphology

 This course aims to provide a thorough review and elaboration of the spelling and inflectional morphology of Contemporary Standard Russian.
 Its aim is to help students, including those who are native speakers, acquire and consolidate a level of proficiency in the structure of Russian suitable for ordinary scholarly and instructional purposes at American universities.
 Although its content will help students in their preparation for the MA and PhD Russian Language Proficiency Tests at the University of Virginia, such preparation is not the goal of the course.
+This course fulfills the structure requirement for Linguistics majors and graduate students.

 Spanish Phonetics provides an introduction to the sound system of both Peninsular and Latin American Spanish.
 Class discussion focus on how the sounds of Spanish are produced from an articulatory point of view, and how these sounds are organized and represented in the linguistic competence of their speakers.
 When appropriate, comparisons will be made between Spanish and English or Spanish and other (Romance and non-Romance) languages.
 This course seeks to improve the student’s pronunciation.
 Prerequisites: SPAN 2020.
 Conducted in Spanish.